Complex QA and language models hybrid architectures, Survey: Evaluating: metrics, cost functions, datasets

 \subsubsection{Decomposition and multi-hop datasets}

-\textbf{Decomposition} skill is required for CQA to break down complexity, and the related ability to resolve it in \textbf{multiple hops or steps}.
-Table \ref{TableMultiHopDatasets} shows typical multi-hop QA datasets~\citep{maviSurveyMultihopQuestion2022} with number of hops (steps) required to answer, question with context description and complexity, answer format type.
-BIG~\citep{bigetal.ImitationGameQuantifying2022} also provides advanced \textbf{decomposition and multi-step tasks datasets} in \ref{sec_BIG_Bench_datasets} such as strategyQA or multistep arithmetics.
+.
+Decomposition skill is required for CQA to break down complexity, and the related ability to resolve it in multiple hops or steps.
+Table~\autoref{TableMultiHopDatasets} summarizes widely used multi-hop QA datasets~\citep{maviSurveyMultihopQuestion2022} with hops, context granularity, and answer types; use it to select datasets aligned with your target reasoning depth and supervision format. \citet{bigetal.ImitationGameQuantifying2022} also provide advanced decomposition and multi-step tasks datasets in \ref{sec_Hard_tasks_datasets} such as strategyQA or multistep arithmetics.
 In order to improve problem specific decomposition and resolution ability, emerging datasets are providing reasoning decomposition examples to be provided in context like chain-of-thoughts (e.g. FLAN CoT dataset\citep{chungScalingInstructionFinetunedLanguage2022}).
 They are mainly used as examples to be provided with the question but could be also used at training.
-In a different manner, Galactica model was trained on scientific papers where step-by-step reasoning were wrapped between 2 tokens <WORK>\citep{taylorGalacticaLargeLanguage2022} both to explicitly learn reasoning and activate working memory which lacks in standard LLM.
+In a different manner, Meta's Galactica model was trained on scientific papers where step-by-step reasoning were wrapped between 2 tokens <WORK>\citep{taylorGalacticaLargeLanguage2022} both to explicitly learn reasoning and activate working memory which lacks in standard LLM.